dloconnor/networking-fundamentals/labs/02-first-packet-capture/README.md

 You have now seen traffic created by a command you ran yourself.

 Networking is not just diagrams and theory.
 You can observe what is actually happening.

-What Happens to the Packet Next?

-Your computer knows the IP address of the destination.
-But on a local Ethernet network, it also needs a MAC address.
-How does it find it?
-We will get to that shortly.